-To purchase more talk time, you can either get a scratch-off recharge card from the underlying carrier which is E Plus, or call Cellular Abroad 24/7 and they will sell you a code and dictate it to you over the phone.
+To purchase more talk time, you can either get a scratch-off recharge card from the underlying carrier, E Plus, or call Cellular Abroad 24/7, and they will sell you a code and dictate it to you over the phone.

 Rent a Cell Phone